 Running a restaurant is quite complex and there are new challenges coming up that restaurant owners have to deal with, which only makes the whole thing more complicated.
 Still, there is no way to avoid the changes in demands and requirements and the only way to go is to learn how to meet them.
 One of the most prominent trends is naturally the idea that a restaurant should be as eco-friendly as possible.
-So, how can that be achieved to the benefit of our planet, while at the same time contributing to successful business results?
+So, how to run an eco-friendly restaurant, while at the same time contributing to successful business results?

 Food waste reduction

 Every restaurant is looking for ways to reduce food waste, since that is equal to burning money.
 It is estimated that an average restaurant wastes between 25,000 and 75,000 pounds of food each year, which is a staggering number.
 One way to deal with this issue is to use technology and software solutions that send alerts to you when inventory is nearing expiration.
 They can also help you get a real-time look at inventory, so you don’t over-order.

 You can also put stickers with a “use by” date on all ingredients and instruct your chefs to first use those closest to expiring.
 Finally, you can donate surplus food to a food pantry.
 Not only will you reduce waste, but you’ll also help those in need, which will also create a very positive image of your establishment.

 One more way is to invest in energy efficient appliances.
 This should be seen as an investment that will soon pay off.
 You may not have the funds to replace all appliances at once, but as soon as there is a need to upgrade equipment, make sure you find appliances that use less energy without impacting performance.

 Make your cleaning routine green

 Traditional and conventional cleaning products are harmful to the environment, since they contain harsh chemicals, which don’t break down, but pollute the air.
 You should instead use eco-friendly brands and products, which don’t contain such elements, but can do the job really well.